-Saint-Petersburg 2019
+Saint-Petersburg 2020

-The Rules for the Prevention of Pollution from Ships Intended for Operation in Sea Areas and Inland Waterways of the Russian Federation have been approved in accordance with the established approval procedure and come into force on 1 April 2019.
+The Rules for the Prevention of Pollution from Ships Intended for Operation in Sea Areas and Inland Waterways of the Russian Federation have been approved in accordance with the established approval procedure and come into force on 1 January 2020.

-The Rules have been developed taking into account the requirements of the RF Administration normative documents with regard to prevention of pollution of inland waterways from ships, of the current national standards regulating emission of polluting substances from marine diesel engines under operating conditions, as well as of the international normative documents for prevention of pollution from ships considering the amendments and additions developed immediately before republication.
+The present edition is based on the latest version of the Rules, 2019, taking into account the requirements of the RF Administration normative documents with regard to prevention of pollution of inland waterways from ships, of the current national standards regulating emission of polluting substances from marine diesel engines under operating conditions, as well as of the international normative documents for prevention of pollution from ships.